 It’s crucial to understand how dangerous trucks can be if they are at risk of rolling over.
 Trucks traveling at high speeds, carrying unbalanced loads, or taking turns too quickly can result in the trailer rolling over.
 These are some of the most common types of truck accidents.

 Underride Truck Accidents

 Many may not know what an underride accident is.
 This happens when smaller vehicles collide with a truck and end up underneath the trailer.
-These can result in horrible injuries and in some cases, death.
+These can result in horrible injuries and some cases, death.

 Mr. Husain is a very well-prepared and aggressive trial attorney.
 The insurance refused to be fair with me.
 However, Mr. Husain made sure I received everything I deserved for my injuries.
 I highly recommend him and his firm.